Healthy People 2010 Goal of Interest

 Latest Major Action: The latest major action was taken on May 14, 2009 in which it was referred to the House subcommittee.
 The current status is that it is being referred to the Subcommittee on Health, Employment, Labor, and Pensions.

-Recommendation: Vote Yes, for H.RES.271:Health Care Reform Referred to House subcommittee.
+Recommendation: Vote Yes, for H.RES.271:Health Care Reform Referred to

 My Political Representative on this is Congressman John Kline.